 Lots of people don't write wills—so when it's time to settle their estates, who should step in to manage things, and who will inherit the property?
 When there's no will, state law provides the answers.
-It sets out who will:
+Each state has laws setting out who will:

-Without a will, there's no way to know who the deceased person would have chosen as executor, the person in charge of carrying out the terms of the will.
+Without a will, there's no way to know who the deceased person would have chosen as the executor, the person in charge of carrying out the terms of the will.
 But someone must have authority to take charge of the deceased person's property and debts, and wrap up the estate.

 If no probate proceeding is necessary, there won't be an official personal representative for the estate.
 Instead, someone close to the deceased person—usually the surviving spouse or an adult child—steps in to wrap things up, using informal procedures to transfer property to the new owners.